jdschi/Valetudo_automations_scripts/README.md

-A few automations and a script that have been useful with Valetudo in Home Assistant
+A few automations and a script that have been useful with Valetudo in Home Assistant.
+All yaml files assume your robot is named `valetudo_p10purobot` which is unlikely the case for your robot, so change accordingly.
+Other changes are explained in the file comments.

  - `update_valetudo_vacuum_room_list.yaml`: First create a dropdown helper with the name `input_select.valetudo_room_list`.
 On creation it needs a single temporary entry.
    Edit this automation yaml for your robot (instead of `valetudo_p10purobot`), and this automation will make the dropdown list for each room on your map with